FDA Guidance Relating to Clinical Usability Studies During the COVID-19 Pandemic

 • During recruitment, or before a scheduled participant arrives, each participant will need to be asked additional questions to determine if they are showing signs of COVID-19 and so should be disqualified.
 Participants who are cleared during recruiting will also need to be reviewed for signs of COVID-19 when they arrive to the study session.
 The participant should be dismissed if they show these signs prior to the session or at any time during the session.

-• Similarly, if a study staff are exhibiting signs of COVID-19, they should be prohibited from involvement in the study.
+• Similarly, if study staff are exhibiting signs of COVID-19, they should be prohibited from involvement in the study.

 • Additionally, adequate space between study staff and the participant should be maintained where possible.